sora-xor/sora-docs/src/kensetsu-vaults.md

 - **Collateral token** — A token that operates as collateral in borrowing operations.
 The Kensetsu platform operates with six key tokens: XOR, VAL, TBCD, PSWAP, ETH, and DAI.
 - **Debt in borrowed token** - This shows the amount of debt that the user borrowed.
 The Kensetsu platform allows borrowing of KUSD tokens pegged to USD.
+- **Collateral amount** - Displays how much a user has deposited in the collateral token to secure the loan.
 - **Available to borrow** - Indicates how much a user can borrow until their vault becomes liquidated.
 - **LTV (loan-to-value)** - The debt ratio to the collateral value in your vault, calculated as a percentage.
 - **Stability Fee** - An annual fee on the amount drawn from your vault, calculated as a percentage.